Phantom Theater: Phantom Theater (1992–2002)

-At the end of the 1991 season, the building housing the attraction was gutted and the water transportation system was removed.
-Installed in its place was an Omnimover-type dark ride similar in style to The Haunted Mansion attractions at various Disney parks around the world.
-The original loading area for the boats entering and exiting the ride was converted a line queue area for a children's kiddie roller coaster originally named Scooby Zoom and later known as Great Pumpkin Coaster.
-A new entrance was constructed for Phantom Theater at the opposite corner of the building.
-A small, unused section of the building was converted into a children's theater called "Enchanted Theater".
+At the end of the 1991 season, the building housing the attraction was gutted, and the water transportation system was removed.
+Installed in its place was an Omnimover-type dark ride created by D.H.
+Morgan Manufacturing, similar in style to The Haunted Mansion attractions at various Disney parks around the world.
+An Anaheim-based theming company, R&R Creative Amusement Designs, Inc., developed the concept of the ride including its sets, props, and music.
+R&R, in conjunction with AVG Technologies of Valencia, also designed and fabricated the animatronic characters.
+The original boat loading area used on previous versions of the ride was retained and converted into a queue area for a kiddie roller coaster named Scooby Zoom, which later became Great Pumpkin Coaster.
+A new entrance was constructed for Phantom Theater at the opposite corner of the building, and a small, unused section of the building was converted into a children's theater called the "Enchanted Theater".

-Phantom Theater was themed to a behind-the-scenes tour of a theater haunted by the dead.
+Phantom Theater officially opened to the public on April 11, 1992.
+It was themed as a behind-the-scenes tour of an abandoned theater haunted by the ghosts of vaudevillian-era performers, staff, and theatergoers who frequented the venue long ago.
 The exterior of the building was stylized as a dilapidated and crumbling opera theater.
-The queue area featured low lighting and walls that were decorated with busts and portraits of some of the ghosts that would be seen during the ride, with eyes that would seem to follow the riders as they walked past them.
-The ride itself featured seventeen separate scenes which the Omnimover-like vehicles slowly traversed through.
-The ride notably featured a Pepper's ghost trick, a famous and widely used dark ride trick, for its stage production scene.
+The queue area was dimly lit with a pair of electrical chandeliers above.
+The ride featured 17 separate scenes, some of which utilized a Pepper's ghost trick – a famous and widely used dark ride trick – to display ghostly illusions.